 There were few Māori nurses in the early 20th century. Ākenehi Hei (Whakatōhea and Whānau-ā-Apanui), seen here standing outside her tent hospital, was one of the first Māori registered nurses.
 After gaining registration in 1908, Hei was employed by the government to work independently in Māori communities.
-She treated the sick, and advised on health and sanitary measures (for example, on the placement of toilets).
+She treated the sick, and advised on health and sanitary measures (such as the placement of toilets).
 She died of typhoid in 1910 after nursing those suffering in a typhoid epidemic.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.